minhhoit/yacms/docs/user-accounts.rst

 Public User Accounts
 ====================

-Mezzanine provides the ability for public users to create their own accounts for logging into your Mezzanine powered site.
+Yacms provides the ability for public users to create their own accounts for logging into your Yacms powered site.
 Features that can be restricted to logged-in users include the ability to post comments, make purchases (using `Cartridge <http://cartridge.jupo.org>`_), view restricted pages, and anything else you'd like to implement.
 You can also